airwallex/payouts-web-sdk/README.md

 ### Mount element

-After create element, mount the element to your page
+Once the element is created, mount it to your web page

 ```ts
 import { createElement } from '@airwallex/payouts-web-sdk';